kidGodzilla/framework/README.md

 ```

 #### HTML Imports / Includes
-You can opt into HTML Imports by calling the following utility method from your app:
+You can opt-in to HTML Imports by calling the following utility method from your app:

 ```javascript
 Utils.HTMLIncludes();